smaugho/taskqueue-mcp/README.md

 Tasks have a status field that can be one of:
 - `not started`: Task has not been started yet
 - `in progress`: Task is currently being worked on
-- `done`: Task has been completed
+- `done`: Task has been completed (requires `completedDetails`)

 #### Status Transition Rules

 The system enforces the following rules for task status transitions:
 - Tasks follow a specific workflow with defined valid transitions:
   - From `not started`: Can only move to `in progress`
   - From `in progress`: Can move to either `done` or back to `not started`
   - From `done`: Can move back to `in progress` if additional work is needed
-- When a task is marked as "done", the `completedDetails` field should be provided to document what was completed
+- When a task is marked as "done", the `completedDetails` field must be provided to document what was completed
 - Approved tasks cannot be modified
+- A project can only be approved when all tasks are both done and approved

 These rules help maintain the integrity of task progress and ensure proper documentation of completed work.